 - Rent an e-bike.
 You can find electric bike rental shops south of the visitor center to rent e-bikes for an hour to explore the area.
 One hour of e-bike ride costs only 150NTD.

-- Watch animals on wetlands.
+- Watch animals in wetlands.
 Water species such as mudskippers, fiddler crabs, and other crustaceans can be seen crawling around during low tide.
 In some seasons, migratory birds flock to the area.
-They are also fun to watch, particularly when they are hunting for their prey.
+They are also fun to watch, particularly when hunting for their prey.

 - Photograph the windmills.
-Because the Gaomei Wetlands has saltwater, it tends to be more reflective and thus acts as a mirror.
+Because the Gaomei Wetlands have saltwater, they tend to be more reflective and thus act as a mirror.
 It gives Instagrammers a good photo opportunity for their feed.

 Taijiang National Park